Three Important Questions

 In poor gut health (dysbiosis), nutrients are not absorbed efficiently.

 Ideally, the lining of the intestines accomplishes two tasks:

 - Keep microbes and toxic waste inside the intestines.

-In dysbiosis, neither of these functions work properly.
-The gut lining is damaged and inflamed.
+In dysbiosis, neither of these functions works properly because the gut lining is damaged and inflamed.

 Fortunately, gut health can be improved and restored over time.
-It is essential for correction of the energetic and nutritional deficiencies we see in chronic illness.
+In fact, gut health restoration is essential for the correction of energetic and nutritional deficiencies we see in chronic illness.

-Nutritional immunity may be beneficial in acute infections, but it seems to be detrimental and counterproductive when illnesses become chronic like in gut dysbiosis or hypothyroidism.
-Ultimately, the body is forced to fend off long-standing infections in a state of perpetual nutrient deficiency.
+Nutritional immunity may be beneficial in acute infections, but it is detrimental and counterproductive when illnesses become chronic.

 Deficiencies Cause Deeper Problems